teholm/amazon-guardduty-hands-on/docs/setup.md

 ### Run commands using the IAM temporary credentials

 Now that you have your named profile you can use it to make API calls.
-Use the commands below to query different services to see what you have access to (don't be surprised if you see some access denied responses):
+Use the commands below to query different services to see what you have access to.

+!!! failure "Don't be surprised if you see some access denied responses, it is intended"

 **Do you have any IAM permissions:**
 ```